Skip to content

 Create Two Roles for Read & Write

-after you create the policies, you will need to create the corresponding roles.
+After you create the policies, you will need to create the corresponding roles.
 Follow these steps once for HuntrReadS3Client then again for HuntrWriteS3Client.

 1. Go to IAM > Roles > Create Roles.